 Borrow Reading Kits

 The reading kits offered by the Center can be borrowed by anyone living in Alaska.
-There are five different kinds of kits available:
+There are six different kinds of kits available.

 If you live in the Anchorage municipality, you can borrow kits from any Anchorage Public Library location.
 If you are outside of Anchorage, but your library is part of the Alaska Library Catalog, you can use your library card to place a hold through the catalog or ask your local librarian for assistance.
 If you are outside of Anchorage in a community whose library is not part of the Alaska Library Catalog, you can ask your librarian to request a kit using Interlibrary Loan.